esterUOC/esterUOC.github.io/Challenge0/Lesson2.md

 Why are we interested in having two files?
 -	By encapsulation, we want to provide a class or structure with its functions, but we don't want the end user to see or have access to the implementation.
--	reuse In this way we can reuse the declaration of a function in different cpp.
+-	reuse: this way we can reuse the declaration of a function in different cpp.

+## Creating/Adding files to our project

 From a new VS project created, we will add a new file (.cpp), to carry out this action we will have to: